 By default, the following scheme is used until a complete match is found.
 (The default format is the format such as the decimal separator, the order between year, month and day, and so on, specified in the operating system, that is, in the Control Panel, or in some cases from the special number interpretation variables in the script.

-QlikView will interpret the data as one of the following, in sequential order:
+QlikView will interpret the data as:

 - A number in accordance with the default format for numbers.